mindspore-ai/hub/mshub_res/assets/noah-cvlab/gpu/1.0/resnet-0.65x_v1.0_oxford_pets.md

 license: Apache2.0

-summary: AlexNet used to classify 37 classes of Oxford-IIIT Pet
+summary: ResNet-0.65x derived by adversarial pruning method, and is used to classify 37 classes of Oxford-IIIT Pet

 ---